christophgil/ZIPsFS/README.md

 We use closed-source proprietary Windows software to read large experimental data from various types of mass spectrometry machines.
-The data is immediatly copied into an intermediate storage on of the processing PC and eventually archived in a read-only WORM file system.
+The data is immediatly copied into an intermediate storage on the processing PC and eventually archived in a read-only WORM file system.